gustawdaniel/gustawdaniel/src/content/blog/en/2021-04-21-fetch-promise-and-template-string-on-example-of-to-do-list-in-javascript.md

 </main>
 ```

-At the end we attaching script, which we describe later.
+At the end we're attaching script, which we describe later.
 Now it can be empty file.

 ```html
 <script src="app.js"></script>